Pennsylvania Court Records

 Pennsylvania Marriage Records

 Pennsylvania marriage records provide official information about all marriages within the Commonwealth.
-While the specifics differ, some of the general information you'll find includes the following:
+While the specifics differ, you’ll typically find the following information in a Pennsylvania marriage record:

-- The full name of the bride and groom
+- The full names of the bride and groom

 - Where the marriage occurred